lyuchenyang/Document-level-Sentiment-Analysis-with-User-and-Product-Context/README.md

-# Document-level-Sentiment-Analysis-with-User-and-Product-Context
+# Document-level Sentiment Analysis with User and Product Context

+This is the repo for <strong> COLING 2020 </strong> paper titled "<em> Improving Document-level Sentiment Analysis with User and Product Context</em>".
 Code will be made available soon.